Cherub: Appearance

 Aside from Ezekiel's vision, no detailed attestations of cherubim survive, and Ezekiel's description of the tetramorph being may not be the same as the cherubim of the historic Israelites.
-All that can be gleaned about the cherubim of the Israelites come from potential equivalences in the cultures which surrounded them.
+All that can be gleaned about the cherubim of the Israelites come from potential equivalents in the cultures which surrounded them.

 The appearance of the cherubim continue to be a subject of debate.
 Mythological hybrids are common in the art of the Ancient Near East.
 One example is the Babylonian lamassu or shedu, a protective spirit with a sphinx-like form, possessing the wings of an eagle, the body of a lion or bull, and the head of a king.
 This was adopted largely in Phoenicia.
 The wings, because of their artistic beauty and symbolic use as a mark of creatures of the heavens, soon became the most prominent part, and animals of various kinds were adorned with wings; consequently, wings were bestowed also upon human forms, thus leading to the stereotypical image of an angel.